nicephysics/cow/README.md

-# moments
+# Physics Puzzle: Moments
-A Large Cow.
+A cow.